joemCruz/gis441f16/READ_ME.md

   QGIS is a user friendly Open Source Geographic Information System (GIS) licensed under the GNU General Public License.
 [QGis Link](http://www.qgis.org/en/site/about/index.html)
   2. How does the project extend existing work

-  The project extends the functionality inherent within Pysal into the QGis platform.
+  Spatial methods involving MC exist within the Pysal library.
+These are inherited from Space-Time The project extends the functionality inherent within Pysal into the QGis platform.
 This allows for functions not found within QGis, but found within Pysal, to be used in QGis' graphical interface.
   3. What tasks does the new system support